telecom-roger/app/replit.md

 - **AI Automation**: Integrated with OpenAI GPT-4o Mini for sentiment analysis of WhatsApp responses, automatically moving Kanban opportunities based on sentiment and creating intelligent notifications.
 It handles partial vs. total refusal scenarios and identifies automatic system messages.
 It also supports multi-vendor isolation, ensuring each salesperson manages their own opportunities, and facilitates new sales cycles for clients previously in "FECHADO" or "PERDIDO" status by creating new opportunities.
 - **Client Status Automation**: Client status (`ativo`, `lead_quente`, `engajado`, `em_negociacao`, `em_fechamento`, `perdido`, `remarketing`) is automatically recalculated based on opportunity stages.
 A new "REMARKETING" status identifies reconverted clients.
 The `statusComercial` field was consolidated into a single `status` field for clarity and efficiency.
 - **Contract Reminder Job**: An automated job sends progressive WhatsApp reminders for "PROPOSTA ENVIADA" opportunities, eventually moving them to "PERDIDO" if no manual action is taken.
+- **Tags System**: Tags are completely separate from opportunity stages.
+Tags are used exclusively for chat filtering and conversation organization.
+They do NOT affect opportunity stages, client status, or kanban board.
+When an opportunity stage changes, tags remain untouched.

 ### System Design Choices
 - **Folder Structure**: Organized into `client/src`, `server`, and `shared`.